braidchat/braid/README.md

 ![Braid Animated Screenshot](http://www.braidchat.org/images/braid-screenshot-archer.png)

-If you work in a remote and distributed team ...you'll love Braid.
+If you work in a remote and distributed team...

-If you hate the idea of open-offices ...you'll love Braid.
+If you hate the idea of open-offices...

-If you hate getting your flow disrupted by useless interruptions ...you'll love Braid.
+If you get annoyed by when your flow is disrupted...

-If you want to stay informed about what you're team team is up to, but still get things done ...you'll love Braid.
+If you want to stay in sync with your team, but still get things done...

+...you'll love Braid.

 ## Motivation